Fantasy Draft Strategy: Tiering Your Player Rankings and Cheat Sheets

-Now that players have settled into their teams for 2008 — overlooking the few free agents still bouncing from workout to workout — it’s time to start preparing your draft cheat sheets and practicing your draft strategy with a few mocks.
+Now that the players have settled into their teams for 2008, and overlooking the few free agents still bouncing from workout to workout, it’s time to start preparing your draft cheat sheets and practicing your draft strategy with a few mock drafts.

-Tiering your draft sheet is one very effective method of drafting a batch of strong contenders that I swear by — profusely.
-By tiering, you get a leg up on your fellow drafters.
+Tiering your draft cheat sheet is one very effective method of drafting a batch of strong contenders that I swear by — profusely.
+By tiering, you get a leg up on your fellow drafters because you can see the value when others cannot.

 Some fantasy football sites and sources will tier their cheat sheets for you.
-Whether you trust one source’s rankings or want to combine several intel sources into one power sheet (like I do), it’s always best to look over your draft notes and adjust the tiers based on updated info and/or any personal, gut feelings — that better be really strong to be considered better than mine.
+Whether you trust one source’s rankings or want to combine several intel sources into one power sheet or big board (like I do), it’s always best to look over your draft notes and adjust the tiers based on updated info and/or any personal, gut feelings.

-Tiering provides you with a visual reference on draft day to see where value is being overlooked, but the real benefit is that you separate players by value regardless of position and see when a top tier player has been overlooked no matter what position he plays.
+Tiering provides you with a visual reference on draft day of where value is being overlooked, but the greatest benefit is that you separate players by value regardless of position and see when a top-tier player has been skipped over.

-Ahem.
-That’s not right, kids.
-Always take the draft boards away and make them spend the night before someone gets behind a draft list and makes a bad decision.
-PSA complete.
+*Ahem* That’s not right, kids.
+Always take the draft boards away and make your drunk friends spend the night before someone gets behind a draft list and makes a bad decision.
+You only get to draft once every season, and you don’t want to end up picking the ugly one because they start looking good to you after beer five…

-When that isn’t the case, sometimes we focus too much on a specific position we are targeting rather than taking the best player on the board.
-Don’t get caught thinking about running backs into the third round when WRs is where you could build a stronger team.
+When alcohol isn’t involved, sometimes we focus too much on a specific position we are targeting rather than taking the best player on the board.
+Don’t get caught thinking about running backs into the third round when drafting a wide receiver would give you the stronger team.

 Best Way to Tier It Up in Your Fantasy League

 I prefer to mix it up a bit here.
-I start with the top ranked players from various news sources and then move players up/down based upon this season’s projections and last season’s performance — notching down people who will have an off year because of over-performing last year.
+I start with the top-ranked players from various fantasy football resources and then move players up or down based upon this season’s projections and last season’s performance — always being careful to notch down players who have inflated values because they outperformed their draft stock last season.

-Once you have the rankings, put breaks where significant point differences occur, and if you can stand the level of detail, make these point breaks universal across the board for each position.
+- Once you have the rankings, place breaks where significant point differences occur, and if you can stand the level of detail, make these point breaks universal across the board for each position.

-You get the idea — if not, just give up now and go with a drafting drunk excuse.
+At this point, you probably get the idea.
+(If not, just give up now and go with drafting drunk.)

-It’s okay if Randy Moss, Tom Brady and L.T. are you’re only tier 1 players.
-Just make sure you know when the players projected to generate the most points are going off the board.
+It’s okay if Randy Moss, Tom Brady and L.T. are you’re only first-tier players.
+Just make sure you establish when the players projected to generate the most points are going off the board.

-With this sheet, the draft strategy is to snag as many top players as you can regardless of position.
+- With this sheet, the fantasy football draft strategy is to snag as many top players as you can regardless of position.
+In other words, draft the best player available.

-I don’t worry if I don’t have a QB into round 4 or 5 as long as I have a stable of strong fantasy point generators.
-You can always snag a backup-quality QB later in the draft and put a trade together with some of your stronger talent at other positions for your starter.
+I don’t worry if I don’t have a quarterback before the fourth or fifth round as long as I have a stable of strong fantasy point generators.
+You can always snag a backup-quality quarterback later in the draft and put a trade together with some of your stronger talent at other positions for a starting-quality stud.

 This “best player available” strategy tends to be the most successful in getting a team that will dominate throughout the regular season and into the playoffs.
-Even if you miss with a few top drafts, you should have enough quality players spread out across every position to compensate.
-You never get distracted by need at a specific position until the final rounds of the draft, but the majority of the time, you still get a balanced team covering every position.
+Even if you miss with a few top draft picks, you should have enough quality players spread out across every position to compensate.

 That's good use of your tiers.
 When you have a good sense (or secret tidbits of info that you collect all off-season), taking your high-risk players near the end of your draft can payoff big.